openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 We have no clean, low-overhead way of composing components from multiple MFEs into a single page, or extending an MFE with additional functionality.

-The reality of MFEs is that while each application may represent a cohesive domain or bounded context, sometimes you need content and functionality from more than one domain on the page at the same time.
+The reality of MFEs is that while each application seeks to represent a single cohesive `domain <https://martinfowler.com/bliki/DomainDrivenDesign.html>`_ or `bounded context <https://martinfowler.com/bliki/BoundedContext.html>`_, sometimes content and functionality from more than one domain are needed on the page at the same time.

 Alternately, providers may want to show different *versions* of MFEs to different users while keeping the rest of the app (header, navigation, other MFEs) unchanged.